Estimated reading time: 7 minutes

 9. Meet The Staff

-This church had staff family photos so you not only knew who the staff were but their families also.
+This church had staff family photos, so you not only knew who the staff were but also their families.

 Seeing a family unit – Dad, Mom, and kids – provides the big picture of the employee.

 For people who have been away from church for a while or have never been in a church, visiting a new church can be a little intimidating.

 Help to prepare them by sharing what the experience will be like.